P4ELTE/t4p4s/README.md

 As described above, you can run individual test cases.
 To see detailed output about compilation and execution, use the following options.

-    ./t4p4s.sh verbose dbg %l2fwd=payload
+    ./t4p4s.sh %%l2fwd=payload

 To run all available test cases, execute `./run_all_tests.sh`.
-You can also give it any number of additional options.
+You can also give this script any number of additional options.

     ./run_all_tests.sh verbose dbg